xuan69/Hemmersbach-at-work-click/README.md

-# Hemmersbach-at-work-click
+# Objective
+If you are a Hemmersbach engineer you need to log into work every day.

-A php script to be used as a CRON in WWW hosting provider to check you in as at work on Hemmersbach's portal using your custom link.
+This is a php script to be used as a CRON job using web hosting providers to check you in using your custom link.